AmimulAhasunAnas/Demographics-Data-Analysis-Using-Pandas/README.md

 # Demographics-Data-Analysis-Using-Pandas
 Here I have done this task in Google Colab.
 To complete the task I've uploaded the dataset in Google Colab.
 Started to findout the answers given below-
-'''How many people of each race are represented in this dataset?
-This should be a Pandas series with race names as the index labels. (race column)'''
+How many people of each race are represented in this dataset?
+This should be a Pandas series with race names as the index labels. (race column)\n
 '''What is the average age of men?'''
 '''What is the percentage of people who have a Bachelor's degree?'''
 '''What percentage of people with advanced education (Bachelors, Masters, or Doctorate) make more than 50K?'''